overview

 Halston’s work was further inspired by his affinity for New York City nightlife, most notably at Studio 54, where he was regularly photographed with close friends, such as Minnelli, Jagger, Taylor, and Andy Warhol.
 His halter dress design became a staple of the disco era.
 Warhol considered Halston’s fashion shows “the art form of the ‘70s.”
 There and elsewhere, he pushed the industry forward by using racially diverse models and muses, known as the “Halstonettes.”
 Though he remained principal designer after selling his company to Norton Simon in 1973, he gradually lost control of the label as it changed hands multiple times in the 1980s.
 Except for pieces he designed for a few friends, he stopped working altogether in 1984.

-Halston’s Upper East Side four-story townhouse at 101 East 63rd Street, which he bought in 1974 and became known as “101,” was considered the clubhouse for the Studio 54 crowd, according to biographer Steven Gaines.
+Halston’s home at 101 East 63rd Street, known to his friends simply as “101,” was considered the clubhouse for the Studio 54 crowd, according to biographer Steven Gaines.
 Lavish and wild parties happened regularly, with Warhol, Truman Capote, and Steve Rubell among the notable gay guests.
 Halston had a penchant for call boys; one, Victor Hugo (his professional name), was “the person that Halston loved, more than his own life,” said Perucho Valls, one of the designer’s personal assistants.

 In 1988, Halston was diagnosed with HIV.
 He sold his 63rd Street townhouse in January 1990 and moved to San Francisco, where he died, aged 57, of AIDS-related cancer.
 Halston’s death forced the fashion industry to finally break its long silence over the devastating toll that HIV/AIDS was having on the fashion world.